Grocery Store Customer Loyalty After COVID

 That extra money can especially be helpful now, with so much uncertainty surrounding the future.
 Grocers have to be prepared for anything, and some additional profits can help pay more workers or stock up or high-demand items.

 Sales grew by 27 percent for grocery stores in March and continued to rise through April.
 While the growth slowed over the next few months, it is still on the rise, just at a slower rate.
-And regardless of when the pandemic ends, the effects of it will last long after.
+And regardless of when the pandemic ends, the effects will last long after.
 A survey found that about half of Americans are planning to continue eating 90 percent of their meals at home.
 There will be continued paranoia around going out, keeping most people at home.

 - COVID-19 has caused grocery sales to reach new highs.